ktorio/ktor-documentation/topics/client-webrtc.md

 ```

-> These snippets can be used inside Compose Multiplatform, but don't account for it's lifecycle.
-See Ktor Chat example for more details.
+> These snippets can be used with Compose Multiplatform, but don't account for its lifecycle.
+For a complete integration, see the [Ktor Chat](https://github.com/ktorio/ktor-chat) example.
 {style="note"}

 ## Limitations